LogicLogic in Rocq

 Exercise: 2 stars, standard (de_morgan_not_or)

 De Morgan's Laws, named for Augustus De Morgan, describe how negation interacts with conjunction and disjunction.
 The following law says that "the negation of a disjunction is the conjunction of the negations."
-There is a corresponding law de_morgan_not_and_not that we will return to at the end of this chapter.
+There is a dual law de_morgan_not_and_not to which we will return at the end of this chapter.

 Theorem de_morgan_not_or : ∀ (P Q : Prop),